Jose-JPan/C-tutorials/Book-C/OOC/PREFACE.md

     classes and ooc reports through the later chapters.

 ## My disenchantment with C++
-    The techniques described here grew out of my disenchantment with C++ when I need object-oriented techniques to implement an interactive programming language and realized that I could not forge a portable implementation in C++.
+    The techniques described here grew out of my disenchantment with C++ when I needed object-oriented techniques to implement an interactive programming language
+    and realized that I could not forge a portable implementation in C++.
 I turned to what I knew, ANSI-C, and I was perfectly able to do what I had to.
 I have shown this to a number of people in courses and workshops and others have used the me- thods to get their jobs done.
 It would have stopped there as my footnote to a fad,